WPS/ts-archlint/README.md

 - Install via `npm install --save-dev ts-archlint`
 - Create a folder `.archlint` to store the JSON-description(s) of the architecture
 - Create the JSON-descriptions in this folder (see below)
-- Run via `node ./node_modules/ts-archlint/dist/index.js ../src/app` where '/src/app' is your main source folder
+- Run via `npx ts-archlint ./src/app` where './src/app' is your main source folder

 ## File structure